UtrechtUniversity/seedlistextractor/doc/pipeline.md

   self.pid = os.fork()
 ```

-If this happens, try running the script again, of use `--fuzzy_non_parallel` (which will takre more time).
+If this happens, try running the script again, of use `--fuzzy_non_parallel` (which will take more time).
 Python 3.14 is currently not supported.

 ### Hardcoded configuration
 **(should be in a configuration file; TODO)**